ammont/hsbc-globaliris-integration/README.md

 	}
 	else
 	{
-		// the  first step has been successfull so RemotePayment::send3dSecure() will return the redirect form which you will need to echo
+		// the  first step has been successful so RemotePayment::send3dSecure() will return the redirect form which you will need to echo

 		echo $res;
 	}